Vauke/Notes/Git/Branch.md

 error: Cannot delete branch 'test' checked out at '/media/Program/Notes'
 ```

-if the branch working on is not merged with the deleting on, you might see:
+if the branch working on is not merged with the deleting one, you might see:

 ```shell
 error: The branch 'test' is not fully merged.